 A customer service dashboard reminds you of how well you’re currently doing and what you need to do to reach your targets.
 Your team’s average response time is one of the key metrics you need to monitor constantly.

 Have you ever tried contacting a brand for something?
-Did you like being kept on hold for 15+ minutes?
+On hold for 15+ minutes is OK?
 How angry and pissed off did you feel when you heard the recorded message on the other side, “Your call is important to us” for the 21st time?

 When considering the average response time, think about your own experiences as a customer.
 If it takes over 15 minutes for your team to pick a customer’s call or respond to their email, the customer may not be satisfied with the service no matter how helpful the staff is.
 Take a closer look at the following factors when considering the average customer response time: